-e-Medine is very interested in the objectives of the European project POMELO which promotes the integration of young migrants with local communities through the power of music.
+e-Medine is very interested in the objectives of the European project POMELO which promotes the integration of young migrants with local communities through the power of music and supports the formation of the European identity.
 In fact, the revolutionary aspect of the project consists of using music as a learning methodology for a foreign language.

 The effectiveness of this approach is demonstrated by the various academic studies that have been conducted by psychologists and researchers.